jack-coder5416/emsec_solution/README.md

 - [BONUS] Host the backend application on any cloud platform of your choice <br>
     ->Bonus points for candidates who host their backend application

+## Prerequisite for this to run on local
+  -> Install all required node_modules

 ## About To Me
 - Full Name : Jatin Pal